cockroachdb/docs/src/current/cockroachcloud/use-managed-service-backups.md

     The **Restore cluster** module displays with backup details.

 1. Select the cluster to restore to.
+You can restore to: a) the same cluster or b) a different cluster.
 By default, the option shows the current cluster.
 The dropdown displays options to restore to a different cluster.

     {{site.data.alerts.callout_info}}
     Only active clusters are displayed.
 Incompatible versions cannot be selected and restoring {{ site.data.products.dedicated }} to {{ site.data.products.serverless }} does not work.